dshargool/go-mbslave-api/README.md

 There is a single main table for our data points.
 The register address acts as our primary key.
 TABLE: datapoints
 Columns: address, description, datatype, value, last_updated

+## User Interface
+A user interface is available at the default http/https ports; the user interface provides basic access to the the state internal to the system.

+### Homepage
+The homepage of the user interface provides a single status indicator to allow a user to see whether the backend is functioning as expected.

+### Data
+A printout of all datapoints configured with their current values and last update times.

+### Settings
+A page to simplify the configuration of new datapoints.